 Utah Arrest Records what are they?

-An arrest record shows the suspected persons criminal activity and is considered to be public data that can be accessed through the state or federal court system.
-The data within an arrest record will show what crime was committed and when the arrest record took place.
+An arrest record shows the suspected persons criminal activity and is considered to be public data record that can be accessed through the state or federal court system.
+The data within an arrest record report will show what crime was committed and when the arrest record took place.
 The arrest record report will show what act was committed.
 Theft, drug, alcohol, violent, traffic and so on.

 Access Utah Arrest Records Now!